arianna-graciotti/historical-entity-linking/benchmark/README.md

 # MHERCL v0.1 - Benchmark

-## Preliminary Study
+## Exploratory Study

 As the PKE framework automatically recognises named entities in its text-to-AMR parsing step, we ran a preliminary experiment to evaluate the off-the-shelf performance of the PKE text-to-AMR parser and its embedded entity linker, BLINK.
 We focused on a sample of 2205 sentences taken from the _Periodicals_ module of the PTC and on named entities of type person (pNE).
-The results are reported in the Table below.
+The results are reported in the Table below and shared in a [TSV file](benchmark/preliminary_study/ptc_sample_pne_preliminary_study.tsv) in this repository.

 #### Table reporting statistics about the off-the-shelf quality of [PKE](https://github.com/polifonia-project/Polifonia-Knowledge-Extractor) framework on EL of _person named entities_ in a [PTC](https://github.com/polifonia-project/Polifonia-Corpus) sample.